grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Uh, sure.
 Whatever the fuck that means."
 Said Owen, nodding.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the pigeon.
 Herschel pecked at the glob nonchalantly.

 "That's disturbing."
 Said Percy.
-"It's going to be difficult to predict the actions of a man motivated by nothing but a _vision_ of revenge.
+"It's going to be difficult to predict the actions of a man motivated by nothing but a fucking _vision_ of revenge.
 How did you get away from him in the bar?"

 "Oh," said Owen, "that was easy.
 The bar was crowded, he was a big guy.
 I just ran out the back.
 He followed but couldn't even come close to keeping up.
-He just stood there, waving his hatchet in the air yelling cliched notions of revenge after me without putting any heart into it."
+He just stood there, waving his hatchet in the air yelling --- what's the word? --- _clichéd_ notions of revenge after me without putting any heart into it."

 [//]: # (### Chips comes in to tell them the bilge pump is broken)

-At that moment Chips appeared in the hatchway to the galley.
+Chips appeared in the hatchway to the galley.
 She caught Hemi's eye and ignored Percy.
-"Hemi, the fucking welds along the crack in the fucking cargo hold are weeping pretty fucking aggressively."
+"Hemi, the fucking welds along the fucking crack in the cargo hold are weeping pretty fucking aggressively."

 Percy's eyes followed Herschel.

-"I'm not surprised."
+"I am not surprised."
 Hemi replied.
-"Running this deep is putting a lot more pressure on the hull, so I'd expect more water coming in.
+"Running this deep is putting a lot more pressure on the hull, so I would expect more water coming in.
 Those welds were never going to be perfect.
 How bad is it?"

 "Well, it would be no fucking problem," said Chips, "but one of the forward fucking bilge pumps has broke the fuck down.
 And the second forward pump isn't fucking keeping up.
 We're fucking flooding again."